cleaversolutions/covid/about.md

 {{ site.description }}

-The risk rating scale is based on the [COVID Risk Levels Dashboard from Harvard Global Health Institute](https://globalepidemics.org/key-metrics-for-covid-suppression/).
+The risk rating scale is based on the [COVID Risk Levels Dashboard from Harvard Global Health Institute](https://globalepidemics.org/key-metrics-for-covid-suppression/), which was released on July 1, 2020.
 Please see that site for more information on the rating scale.

 I made this site for a few reasons: